gaelxxl34/AI-Exam-Generator-E-M-S/README.md

 ## Contribution
 Contributions to the PEMS project are welcome.
 If you wish to contribute, please fork the repository and submit a pull request with your proposed changes or improvements.

-## License
-[Specify the license under which your project is released]

 ---

 For more information and support, please contact the project maintainers.